Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-your-first-pull-request.md

 ![Pull request review](https://cdn.hashnode.com/res/hashnode/image/upload/v1635399815717/7h8OYVQpF.png)

-For your own PR's you can only comment, but when reviewing someone else, you can approve/request changes.
+For your own PRs, you can only comment, but when reviewing someone else, you can approve/request changes.

 You will now be prompted to add these changes in the PR overview.

 ![Review inside the pull request screen GitHub](https://cdn.hashnode.com/res/hashnode/image/upload/v1635399890557/lB8QZA5x2.png)

-Head back over to your code and add the proposed change, after which you can resolve the issue and re-request a review.
+Head back to your code and add the proposed change, after which you can resolve the issue and re-request a review.

 Once the other reviewer approves your change, you can press this merge button, and the file will be merged into the main branch!

 ![Merge into a branch](https://cdn.hashnode.com/res/hashnode/image/upload/v1635399992645/CFH5Qp6uD.png)

-I left this pull request open so that you can view it on [GitHub](https://github.com/rebelchris/git-test/pull/1).
+I left this pull request open so you can view it on [GitHub](https://github.com/rebelchris/git-test/pull/1).

 ### Thank you for reading, and let's connect!